 A house foreclosure auction can offer investors greater savings than many other avenues of buying real estate.
-In this article we describe where to find foreclosure auctions and some key info to get started.
+In this article, we describe where to find foreclosure auctions and some key info to get started.

 When a bank forecloses on a home, it is losing money without the owner’s payments.
 Thus, it is typically very eager to sell the property to a new buyer.
-The bank may therefore be willing to list the home at much lower price than it would normally have, giving real estate buyers the chance to get a great deal.
+The bank may therefore be willing to list the home at a much lower price than it would normally have, giving real estate buyers the chance to get a great deal.
 But before an investor can buy a foreclosed home, they have to find one first.

 Where to Find Foreclosure Auctions

 The ability to find foreclosures available at auction depends on the strength of the residential real estate market.
 Below are several sources of foreclosure auctions and foreclosure listings to get you started.

 Your first step should be our Government Foreclosure Auctions page.
 It has auction sites from many states, counties, and cities.

 Next, do a quick lookup for foreclosed properties by ZIP code using this handy search tool by Foreclosure.com

 If you can’t find the right properties using the two resources you should check out these foreclosure auction websites.
 You will find plenty of listings and can bid on foreclosed homes.